jimfleming/recurrent-entity-networks/README.md

 ## Results

+Percent error for each task, comparing those in the paper to the implementation contained in this repository.

 Task | EntNet (paper) | EntNet (repo)
 --- | --- | ---
 1: 1 supporting fact | 0 | 0